gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine blinked.
 "Uh, what?
 No. No, they're just–they're just frozen raindrops."

-"I know they're frozen raindrops," hr sister hissed.
+"I know they're frozen raindrops," her sister hissed.
 "I mean… I mean everything.
 All of it.
 Isn't there anything in all those books you read?
 About what's happening?"
 She shivered and pulled her coat tight around her shoulders.
 For an unsettling moment she seemed like a